NyanMaw/NTU-SC1015-Project-SkincareRecommendation/README.md

 - Handling data and extracting key information relevant to the problem definition
 - Natural language processing models
 - The use of lexical analysis to better read and extract relevant keywords (in our case, ingredients for skincare products)
-- Representing data in a DTM, which has a high dimension
+- Representing data in a DTM, which has a high dimension, using one-hot encoding
 - The use of dimension reduction algorithms, such as Principal Component Analysis (PCA), t-distributed stochastic neighbor embedding (t-SNE), and UMAP, so as to be able to visualise key information
 - Using bokeh to visualise data
 - Using Euclidean distance to compare between differrent cases